najaeda/naja/README.md

 - **Develop Custom EDA Tools**:
   - Build fast, tailored tools for solving specific challenges without relying on costly, proprietary EDA software.

 `najaeda` empowers developers to innovate, adapt, and accelerate their EDA processes with minimal overhead.
-Get started today to unlock flexible, high-performance design capabilities!

 Another entry point for **Naja** is [`naja-edit`](#naja_edit), a tool focused on netlist optimization with Dead Logic Elimination (DLE) or constant propagation.